Wendy Hines, B.S., LMT

 Founder & Lead Therapist

-Wendy is a Nationally Certified Massage Therapist, a Licensed Massage Therapist in Arizona and a member of the Association for Bodywork and Massage Professionals.
+Wendy (she/her) is a Nationally Certified Massage Therapist, a Licensed Massage Therapist in Arizona and a member of the Association for Bodywork and Massage Professionals.
 Her focus with massage includes rehabilitation, body alignment integration, integrated bodywork and health promotion.
 She also has an advanced certification in Sports massage, and advanced training in postural analysis, yoga therapy, cranio sacral therapy and polarity.
 She has had a thriving private practice since 1998.

 She is a graduate from Northern Arizona University with a degree in Exercise Science.
 Her major areas of study were anatomy, physiology, nutrition, exercise physiology, biomechanics and kinesiology.